Gurk91/Emotion_API/README.md

 *** README ***

-So far, this bot has been trained only on 300 lines of dialogue

-I have cleaned and prepared an additional 40000 in movie_dataset.txt.
-To train the bot on this, take the 'from.txt' and 'to.txt' files and put them in 'conversation_data' or 'conversation_data_neg' folder, depending on the bot you want to train.

-You would use 'conversation_data' to train the bot in 'chatbot_logic.py' and 'conversation_data_neg' to train the bot in 'negative_bot.py'.

-I think the Cornell Movie dialogue corpus has about 100,000 lines of dialogue, so if you want to use all 100,000, go to 'movie_dataset', 'cornell_cleaner.py' and change the 40000 to 100,000.
-The code should be fine.
+This chatbot uses a seq2seq model to respond to an input text.
+The input text is analyzed for sentiment, using a Naive Bayes classifier, and then responds accordingly.

+It has been hosted on 157.230.175.214, although it is not online 24 hours.

+Contact gurkarn.goindi@berkeley.edu for uptime schedule.

-Run emotion_api.py to run the program
+Run emotion_api.py to run the program locally on your computer

-The positive chatbot is in 'chatbot_logic.py' and the negative chatbot is in 'negative_bot.py'.
+The positive-emotion chatbot is in 'chatbot_logic.py' and the negative-emotion chatbot is in 'negative_bot.py'.
 Sentiment analysis is done in 'sentiment_analyzer.py'.